pyslm.analysis Package

 StripeHatcher()

-The Stripe Hatcher extends the standard Hatcher but generates a set of stripe hatches of a fixed width (stripeWidth) to cover a region.
+The Stripe Hatcher extends the behavior of the standard Hatcher for generating a 'stripe' scan strategy, which generates a set of an infill of hatches of a fixed width (stripeWidth) to cover a region.

 UnidirectionalSort()